Interesting Facts About France

 Others are: Venturi (they make sporty, electric cars) and Bugatti.

 Bugatti cars are among the most expensive in the world.
-The latest model, called Bugatti Divo, costs around five million pounds / euros!
-Only forty of these cars will be manufactured.
+One model, called Bugatti Divo, costs around five million pounds / euros!
 It is named in honour of a great French racing driver called Albert Divo who lived from 1895 till 1966.

 Quelle belle voiture!